tccgroup/VTTMeetingNoteGenerator/README.md

 # Getting Started
 You will need to have Python installed and a very basic knowledge of Python.

-If you are not a software developer then don't worry - an hour or so of time from a friendly Python developer whould be enough to get you started with generating your own transcripts, with your own configurations; whilst you'll see from things like the ['Prompts.xlsx'](Prompts.xlsx) configuration file, we've made this as Windows friendly as possible.
+If you are not a software developer then don't worry - an hour or so of time from a friendly Python developer should be enough to get you started with generating your own transcripts with your own configurations; whilst you'll see from things like the ['Prompts.xlsx'](Prompts.xlsx) configuration file, we've made this as Windows friendly as possible.

 Otherwise, here's all you need to know.